 - The Client and Project manager can see the latest brief and therefore discuss any timing and cost implications.

 Once your development has launched, the scope should still be seen as an integral part of the project - effectively the Project bible to refer to.

 Taking a day from the project timeline to sit down together and create this document is invaluable.
-A solid scope that removes unnecessary fluff is time saving in the long term.
-A well thought-out Scoping / SOW document will ensure all requirements, updates and user goals have been addressed, with no element overlooked and resulting in a successful delivered project.
+A solid scope that removes unnecessary fluff is time-saving in the long term.
+A well-thought-out Scoping / SOW document will ensure all requirements, updates and user goals have been addressed, with no element overlooked and resulting in a successfully delivered project.